Buy Kintsugi and see how it is made

 Kintsugi is said to have originated in the 15th century when a Japanese shogun broke a favorite tea bowl and sent it back to China to be fixed.
 But the repair job, which was made with metal staples (being the standard for repairs at that time - see how staples repair examples), detracted from the beauty of the bowl.
 Disappointed, the shogun enlisted Japanese craftsmen to come up with a more aesthetically pleasing solution.
 Kintsugi was born.

 Kintsugi / Kintsukuroi repair makes it appear as though the original piece was mended with gold and lacquer; the original process is essentially a form of lacquer art.
-Broken pieces are glued back together using urushi lacquer, derived from the sap of the Chinese lacquer tree.
-The final layer of urushi is covered with fine gold powder and then burnished.
-The collection of the sap and processing of the urushi oil is difficult because of its toxicity.
+Broken pieces are glued back together using Urushi lacquer, derived from the sap of the Chinese lacquer tree.
+The final layer of Urushi is covered with fine gold powder and then burnished.
+The collection of the sap and processing of the Urushi oil is difficult because of its toxicity.

 Lakeside Pottery Studio offers real gold powder implantation, but due to the price of gold, it is cost prohibitive for most customers.
 We therefore, in addition to our 23.5 karat gold implementation, developed a blend of metals creating a durable and realistic Gold Effect which is virtually indistinguishable from real gold.
 This "Gold Effect" process can be accomplished thanks to polymer technology and fine metal grinding techniques.
 These materials are stronger and have greater longevity than the ancient lacquer methodology.
 We use a proprietary mix of metals encapsulated within an oxygen-free and water-resistant clear compound, that is highly resistant to scratches and oxidation.